mvolkmann/blog/src/rust.md

 unless ownership is transferred to another scope, when that scope ends the data can be safely freed because no other scope can possibly be using the data.
+The "borrow checker" in the Rust compiler enforces this.

 **Zero-Cost Abstractions:**